SwapnilSarwade777/gitPractice/README.md

 # gitPractice
-I am from feature branch change.
+I am new change and may introduce you to the conflict situation.